FREEDOM012345/-/README.md

-# SliderVR - Selenium Slider Captcha Solver
+# SliderVB - Selenium Slider Captcha Solver

-`SliderVR` is a Python utility class designed to automate the solving of slider captchas using Selenium and OpenCV.
+`SliderVB` is a Python utility class designed to automate the solving of slider captchas using Selenium and OpenCV.
 It calculates the gap position in the slider image and simulates human-like mouse movements to drag the slider to the correct position.

 ## Features